TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/4-creating-a-consistent-look-and-feel-with-layouts.rst

 ``<f:section name="main">...</f:section>``, whose
 content then is being inserted in the layout.
 Layouts can reference any number of sections.
 Different sections are often used for multi-column layouts.
-Besides, you can use all features of Fluid in layouts, which you'll get to know in the course of this chapter, for building templates.
+Besides, you can use all Fluid features in layouts, which you will get to know in this chapter, for building templates.
 So layouts offer various possibilities for efficiently templating a web application.

 .. tip::

-  You'll find a practical example for building layouts in the section ":ref:`template-creation-by-example`" later on in this chapter.
+  You will find a practical example for building layouts in the section ":ref:`template-creation-by-example`" later on in this chapter.

-Now that you got to know how you can structure templates with layouts and partials, we want to explore some options ViewHelpers offer.
-In the following segment we'll introduce a powerful tool for template building.
+Now that you know how you can structure templates with layouts and partials, we want to explore some options ViewHelpers offer.
+In the following segment, we will introduce a powerful tool for template building.
 A ViewHelper which combines the possibilities of Fluid and the classic TYPO3-templating.